mab-007/Meals-App/README.md

 <img src="https://user-images.githubusercontent.com/42892285/103341338-b071a400-4aac-11eb-8f08-7597d6e22bcf.jpg" width="250" height="400"/>
  </div>
  <br>
+<b>Description</b><br>
-<b>Create an android app to select desired meals and know the detail of the respected recipie.</b>
+Create an android app to select desired meals and know the detail of the respected recipie.You can filter meals on the basis of diffrent category present in the filters screen.

 <br>
 1. Used<br>
 2. React-Native<br>